Consolidate to elevate: Streamlining your institution’s tech stack for 2026

 Darren Bauer Kahan (DBK)

-As the Chief Product & Technology Officer, Darren leads the development and engineering strategy at Watermark.
+As the Chief Product & Technology Officer, Darren Bauer Kahan (DBK), leads the development and engineering strategy at Watermark.
 He has a background in technology and product leadership for some of the world’s largest enterprise software brands as well as consumer-focused retail companies.
 Prior to Watermark, Darren served as Chief Technical Product Officer at SAP Concur, where he oversaw global product management and program management.
 He was previously CTO for SAP’s SMB software suite and head of technology for Concur’s flagship travel product.
 He also held leadership roles in software engineering, product development, and agile operations for organizations including TripIt, Limos.com, and Hotwire.
 Darren holds a B.A. in Computer Science from the University of California, Berkeley.